 This decline, mainly due to digital competition, impacts all developed countries.
-In France, ADEME figures for 2009-2020 show an average annual reduction of 4% for reams, 8% for envelopes and 2% for stationery.
+In France, ADEME figures show an average annual reduction of 3% for reams, 8% for envelopes and 2.5% for stationery.

 Europe forms a relatively self-sufficient market for these products, while the paper production market is dominated by large industrial groups.
 To match supply to demand, many printing paper machines have been either stopped or converted to packaging paper.